comworkio/comwork-cloud-wiki/tutorials/cli/admin.md

 # Admin commands

-The admin commands are used to control and manage your on premises version of comwork cloud.
+The admin commands are used to control and manage your on premises version of CwCloud.

 Notes:
 * Those commands are only for admin users (if you're using a [self-hosted version](../onprem.md) for example)